gszep/gpuweb/The-Multi-Explainer.md

 arbitrarily decide what adapters are actually exposed to the webpage - so having API surface for adapter enumeration does not reduce the amount of fingerprinting protection the UA can provide.)

-**Linked Display Adapters**:
+**Explicit Linked Display Adapters**:
-This refers to multiple hardware adapters in SLI/Crossfire.
-It's an extremely niche feature and there are currently no plans to investigate its inclusion in WebGPU.
+This refers to the ability to explicitly program for multiple hardware adapters in SLI/Crossfire.
+It's an extremely niche feature, and there are currently no plans to investigate its inclusion in WebGPU.

 ## Multi-Threading (JavaScript)